 Conducted primarily in English, this is a course in social and natural sciences research methods.
 The focus is on learning how to collect, analyze, integrate, and report social and ecological data to critically understand and evaluate various environmental issues.
 The course serves as an introduction to the Independent Study Project and includes a focus on field study ethics and the World Learning/SIT Human Subjects Review Policy.
 Field studies may include designing a research project; writing a proposal; interviewing; surveys; and maintaining a field journal.
 Specific ecological field study methods may include habitat surveys; biotic sampling and analysis; fauna and flora identification; biodiversity monitoring; population censusing; and animal behavior.

 Independent Study Project - syllabus (PDF)

 (ISPR 3000 / 4 credits / 120 class hours)

 Conducted primarily in southern Madagascar or other appropriate locations.
-Sample topic areas: reforestation; coral reef conservation; medicinal plants in the marketplace; ecotourism; carbon sequestration and financing; land tenure reform and agricultural production; conservation assessments of endangered species; sacred forests; community based resource management; behavioral ecology of lemurs in Berenty Reserve; sustainable land use techniques.
+Sample topic areas: reforestation; coral reef conservation; medicinal plants in the marketplace; ecotourism; carbon sequestration and financing; land tenure reform and agricultural production; conservation assessments of endangered species; cash crop production and links to local livelihoods; sacred forests; community based resource management; behavioral ecology of lemurs; sustainable land use techniques.